 The most complete list of the differences of ministries2 is contained in 1 Cor.
 12: 28.
 Our knowledge of the movements of the Apostles (m particular), plus the statement "God hath set some in the ecclesia", shows us that some of these ministries were definitely inter-ecclesial in function.
 The offices were

-While it is fairly obvious which gifts would be required for the ministries of prophets, miracles and gifts of healings; it is not so obvious which would be required by the other four ministries.
+While it is fairly obvious which gifts would be required for the ministries of prophets, miracles and gifts of healings; it is not so obvious which would be required by a couple of the other ministries like helps and administrators.
 However, we do know that Paul the Apostle was a prophet (Acts 20:29, 28:28), a worker of miracles (Rom.
 15:18), and spoke in tongues (1 Cor.
 14:18).
 We also know that the Apostles ordained by Christ had the ability of passing on the gifts by the laying on of hands.
 It is quite possible that those who were appointed by the Spirit to be elders3 in an ecclesia were given gifts that would enhance the personal qualifications they already had developed.
-Perhaps their office was "governments".
+Perhaps their office was "governments" (the seventh).

 AN EXTRA BURDEN TO HOLINESS

 "For unto whomsoever much is given, of him shall be much required"

 This statement by Christ illustrates a principle that operated with those who had the Spirit gifts or those who witnessed its operation.
 Also, those who have in their hands the main product of the Holy Spirit have an added responsibility.
 Several examples will illustrate this personal responsibility.